 - Diarrhea and/or constipation

 Individuals with more severe addictions may experience more severe symptoms, including seizures, hallucinations, comas, or in extreme cases, death.
-Whatever the severity of an individual’s addiction, detox programs help manage these symptoms and ensure a safer detox experience.
+Whatever the severity of an individual’s addiction, detox centers help manage these symptoms and ensure a safer detox experience.

-The Benefits of Medical Detox Programs
+The Benefits of Medical Detox Centers

-Medical detox in one of ARIA’s detox programs is usually the first step on the road to recovery.
-It is generally followed by residential addiction treatment, in which residents participate in individual and group therapy, and learn to avoid triggers and establish healthy routines.
+Medical detox in one of ARIA’s detox centers is usually the first step on the road to recovery.
+It is generally followed by residential addiction treatment, in which residents participate in individual and group therapy, and learn to avoid triggers, and establish healthy routines.
 Because detox involves the complete removal of the substance or substances from the body, the individual is spared many of the mental and physical symptoms of going “cold turkey” and likelier to avoid relapse.